Primary Care: Definitions and Historical Developments

 - Here is a comparison of characteristics of different approaches to delivering primary care in Ontario, as of 2010:

-Fee for Service System Health Service Organizations (since 1975) Community Health Centres
+Fee for Service or Comprehensive Care model Health Service Organizations (since 1975) Community Health Centres

 (began c.
 1980)

 Family Health Groups

 Description Solo family physicians 3+ physicians working in close proximity Interdisciplinary teams working for hard-ro-serve populations; focus on social determinants 3+ physicians working in a group; extended hours coverage 3+ physicians working in close proximity Physicians work in interdisciplinary teams Number of Groups 7,439

 160 146 393 2,536 184 Physician remuneration FFS Capitation Blended capitation model FFS, blended FFS + bonuses Blended capitation model Patient rosters?
 Optional Yes No Yes Yes Yes Group practice Optional Mandatory Mandatory Mandatory Mandatory Mandatory 24/7 access?
 Optional Mandatory Mandatory Mandatory Mandatory Mandatory Funding for other care providers?
 None Some Significant Some Some Significant

 Source: Dr. W. Hogg, C.T.
 Lamont Primary Health Care Research Centre, Elisabeth Bruyère Research Centre, Ottawa.

 Primary care in Ontario has become very complex as the government struggles to reform it!
 Practice settings in Ontario currently include: